 NT Health also encourages visitors to the NT to protect themselves against mosquitoes due to the presence of Japanese encephalitis.

-There were about 200 Aboriginal languages in Australia at the time of European contact.
+There were about 200 Aboriginal languages spoken in Australia at the time of European contact.

-Many Aboriginal people will speak two or more languages.
-Gun-djeihmi and Kun-winjkulanguages are regarded as dialects of one another because speakers can understand each other.
+Many Aboriginal people speak two or more languages.
+Kundjeyhmi and Kunwinjku are regarded as dialects of each other because their speakers can understand one another.
 Jawoyn is a separate language spoken in the southern parts of the park.

-Gun-djeihmi is the language spoken in the central part of Kakadu.
-Unlike English, the spelling system is very consistent, so once you have learnt the rules it is quite easy to work out how to pronounce words.
+Kundjeyhmi is spoken in the central part of Kakadu.
+Unlike English, Kundjeyhmi spelling is very consistent, so once you have learnt the rules it is quite easy to work out how to pronounce words.

 Our downloadable guide to Aboriginal languages will show you how to pronounce Kundjeyhmi words.
 The guide is also available from the Bowali Visitor Centre.